bobintornado/bobintornado.github.io/_posts/2017-11-19-Hugos-Templates-And-Its-Lookup-Order.md

 The catch is useful when adding static pages.
 Eg, when adding `About`, `FAQ`, or `Privacy` pages.

 To add such a page, first create a folder with the desired name, for example, `about`, then creating an empty `_index.md` file under the folder.
-Then just dump whatever static HTML into the `list.html` template.
+After that just dump whatever static HTML into the `list.html` template.

 In the `about` case, dump the content to `layout/about/list.html`.